lgbouma/cpv/drivers/HOWTO.md

 Contents:

-_0_ To get all 2-minute SPOC data, and to xmatch against Gaia _1_ To run the dip-based CPV-finder
+_0_ To get all 2-minute SPOC light curves, and xmatch metadata against Gaia _1_ To run the dip-based CPV-finder
 _2_ To assess what TESS data exist for a set of TIC IDs _3_ To produce the table for the catalog manuscript